Teaching Experiences - Cori Crane

 - German for Reading Knowledge (UT-Austin)

-Independent Studies: Language, Culture, & Identity (Duke), Multimodality (UT-Austin), Systemic Functional Linguistics (UT-Austin, UIUC), Issues in Study Abroad Research (UIUC)
+Independent Studies: Task-based Language Teaching (University of Alabama), Language, Culture, & Identity (Duke), Multimodality (UT-Austin), Systemic Functional Linguistics (UT-Austin, UIUC), Issues in Study Abroad Research (UIUC)